800-913-3416 [email protected]

 Wellness Perks Aren’t Standardized

-While some plans include gym discounts or nurse lines, these perks vary by state and aren’t guaranteed.
-They’re nice extras, but not always a deciding factor.
+Certain plans include gym discounts or nurse lines, though these perks vary by state and carriers do not guarantee them.
+These additions offer value, but are rarely the primary factor in a coverage decision.

 AARP Membership Required